WenjieZ/Fate_GrandOrder/README.md

 You can edit the ipython notebook to custermize the figure.

 Currently, it contains only the data of 60+ spirits.
 Feel free to open a pull request to add more data.
-If I get 100 stars or forks, I will also consider add them myself as well as other features.